dongocdc70/cvwo_blog/README.md

 				password: root
 		* Run the SQL commands as in file schema.sql to set up the database
 		* Go to http://localhost/cvwo_blog/src to login
-		* These are the test accounts:
+		* Here is a test account.
+Registering for other accounts is possible:
 				user: dongocduc
 				password: iamadmin

-				user: user1
-				password: user1

-				user: user2
-				password: user2

 3. Main changelogs (according to git commits):
 		* 13 Dec: set up database.php (PDO connection) and index.php (listing all posts)